HimoriK/book/src/ch04-01-what-is-ownership.md

 ## What Is Ownership?

-Garbage collection regularly looks for no-longer-used memory as the program runs; in other languages, the programmer must explicitly allocate and free the memory.
-Rust uses a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks.
+Garbage collection regularly looks for free memory as the program runs; in other languages, the programmer must explicitly allocate and free the memory.
+Rust manages memory efficiently through a system of ownership with a set of rules that the compiler checks.
 If any of the rules are violated, the program won’t compile.
-Ownership won't slow down your program

-In this chapter, you’ll learn ownership by working through some examples that focus on a very common data structure: strings.
+In this chapter, you’ll learn ownership by working with the 'strings' data type.

 > ### The Stack and the Heap
 >
-> In a systems programming language like Rust, whether a value is
-> on the stack or the heap affects how the language behaves and why
-> you have to make certain decisions.
->
-> Both the stack and the heap are parts of memory available to your code to
-> use at runtime, but they are structured in different ways.
-The stack stores
-> values in the order it gets them and removes the values in the opposite
+> The stack stores values in the order it gets them and removes the values in
-> order. *last in, first out*.
-Adding data is called *pushing onto the stack*, and
+> the opposite order. *last in, first out*.
+Adding data is called *pushing
-> removing data is called *popping off the stack*.
-All data stored on the stack
+> onto the stack*, and removing data is called *popping off the stack*.
+All
-> must have a known, fixed size.
-Data with an unknown size at compile time or a
+> data stored on the stack must have a known, fixed size.
+Data with an unknown
-> size that might change must be stored on the heap instead.
+> size at compile time or a size that may change must be stored on the heap
+> instead.
 >
 > The heap is less organized: when you put data on the heap, you request a
 > certain amount of space.
 The memory allocator finds an empty spot in the